euphorie/osha.oiradoc/docs/manuals/editor2.rst

     For example:
         - *The floors are not free of obstacles.*

+        - *The floors might not always be free of obstacles.*

         - *It is not guaranteed that the floors are always free of obstacles.*

         - *It is possible that floors are sometimes occupied by obstacles.*